-4.1 The change supports the requirement in the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) (ROGS) for transport operators to show how persons carrying out work and their representatives are involved with the safety management system.
-ORR's guidance to ROGS2 sets out what a 'suitable and sufficient' risk assessment should cover.
-This includes involving staff and their representatives as they are well placed to contribute practical knowledge to the risk assessment process.
-The change will therefore have a positive impact on legal compliance and assurance.
+4.1 The proposed change supports the requirement in the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) (ROGS) for transport operators to show how persons carrying out work or voluntary work directly in relation to the operation, and their representatives, are involved with the safety management system.
+ORR's guidance to ROGS2 shows what a 'suitable and sufficient' risk assessment does, which includes involving staff and their representatives as they are well placed to contribute practical knowledge to the risk assessment process.
+The proposed change has a positive impact on legal compliance and assurance.
 However, this impact is low and not proportionate to quantify.